Potherca/graylog2-heroku-docker-image/README.md

 This is achieved by creating an Docker image based on [`heroku/cedar`](https://hub.docker.com/r/heroku/cedar/)[<sup>[1]</sup>](https://github.com/heroku/stack-images) which combines the content of the [`phusion/baseimage`](https://hub.docker.com/r/phusion/baseimage/)[<sup>[2]</sup>](https://github.com/phusion/baseimage-docker/tree/master/image) and [`graylog2/allinone`](https://hub.docker.com/r/graylog2/allinone/)[<sup>[3]</sup>](https://github.com/Graylog2/graylog2-images/tree/master/docker) images.

-The result is [an image that is compatible with the Heroku Docker images](https://hub.docker.com/r/potherca/graylog2-heroku/) and can be run on Heroku using heroku-docker."
+The result is [an image that is compatible with the Heroku Docker images](https://hub.docker.com/r/potherca/graylog2-heroku/) and can be run on Heroku using heroku-docker.

 ## Usage